Vianpyro/Untitled/README.md

 ## Future Improvements

-- Add a slider to adjust the number of iterations to control the complexity of the snowflake.
 - Add interactivity to dynamically change colors or save the generated fractal as an image.
 - Optimize the drawing performance for higher iteration counts.
 - Refactor the code for better modularity and readability.